Are you a teen looking to gain valuable work experience while making a positive difference in your community? This is the internship for you!

 - Commitment to representing the Library in a positive manner.

-The selection process will be job related and will consist of one or more of the following: education and experience evaluation, oral interview performance, or other assessment methods.
+SELECTION PROCESS: The selection process will be job-related and will consist of one or more of the following: education and experience evaluation, oral interview performance, or other assessment methods.
 The Milwaukee Public Library reserves the right to call only the most qualified candidates to oral interviews.
 Oral interviews may include written exercises.
+Interviews are scheduled to take place from January 12, through January 21, 2022 at Mitchell Street Branch, located at 906 West Historic Mitchell Street, Milwaukee, WI 53204 (dates subject to change).